Tanuj-ironman11/Musik/README.md

 The default look is a dark, glassmorphic UI, but that's just the starting point — mods can reskin pretty much all of it.

+This app was coded over many weeks with the help of Claude, and every update rolled out has been tested.
+That doesn't mean it's perfect, though.
+Make sure to report any bugs you see in the Issues tab!

 ## Features

 - Full-quality playback, no internal resampling or compression